Kai the Hitchhiker

-Caleb Lawrence McGillvary (born September 3, 1988), also referred to as Kai, is a Canadian man who first became known from the internet viral video "Kai the Hatchet-Wielding Hitchhiker", which featured him recounting a crime he witnessed while hitchhiking.
+Caleb Lawrence McGillvary (born September 3, 1988), also known as Kai, is a Canadian man who first became known from the internet viral video "Kai the Hatchet-Wielding Hitchhiker", which featured him recounting a crime he witnessed while hitchhiking.
 McGillvary subsequently received national attention in the press.
-In 2019, McGillvary was convicted of first-degree murder in New Jersey.
+In 2019, McGillvary was convicted of murder in New Jersey.
 He cited the fallout from the video as part of his defense against the homicide charge.
 In 2023, Netflix debuted the documentary The Hatchet Wielding Hitchhiker about McGillvary's rise to fame and murder trial.

 Personal life

-McGillvary was born on September 3, 1988, in Edmonton, Alberta, Canada.
+McGillvary was born on September 3, 1988, in Edmonton, Alberta.
 He has stated that he was raised in a fundamentalist Christian cult, that his parents were divorced, and that he had been molested in his youth.
 As a teenager, he moved with his family to St. Paul, Alberta, and attended St. Paul Regional High School.

 McGillvary has also stated that he adopted the name "Kai" after taking part in a "spirit walk" while living on an Indigenous reservation.

 Prior to the Fresno incident in 2013, McGillvary had been living as a transient, which he has described as "homefree".
 He stated that he did not have health insurance, a social security card, a driver's license, a passport, or any official form of identification.